“Our Higher Power can and will if sought.”

-– Third Step Prayer, Life with Hope, first edition, page 13
+– How It Works, Life with Hope, third edition, page 193

 Living Every Day with Hope – Copyright © 2025 Marijuana Anonymous World Services.
 All rights reserved.
 No part of this book may be reproduced by any means without the written permission of the publisher.
 Marijuana Anonymous groups have been granted limited permission to quote Living Every Day with Hope.